SOAR @ Furman

 Creating Accessible Online Content

-Though often thought of in relation to people with physical disabilities, web accessibility can benefit all users— making it easier for them to perceive, understand, navigate, interact, and contribute to the information and functionality that make up your web platform.
+Though often thought of in relation to people with different physical abilities, web accessibility can benefit all users— making it easier for them to perceive, understand, navigate, interact, and contribute to the information and functionality that make up your web platform.
 Thankfully, web accessibility is not difficult to achieve.
-A number of LMSs—including Moodle —care about accessibility, take it seriously, and incorporate best practices (Rogers, 2018).
+A number of LMS systems—including Moodle —care about accessibility, take it seriously, and incorporate best practices (Rogers, 2018).